Aaron Swartz: Early life and education

-Aaron Hillel Swartz was born in Highland Park, 25 mi north of Chicago, to a Jewish family.
+Aaron Hillel Swartz was born on November 8, 1986 in Highland Park, 25 mi north of Chicago, to a Jewish family.
 He was the eldest child of Susan and Robert Swartz and brother to Noah and Ben Swartz.
 His father founded the software firm Mark Williams Company.
 At an early age, Swartz immersed himself in the study of computers, programming, the Internet, and Internet culture.
 He attended North Shore Country Day School, a small private school near Chicago, until ninth grade, when he left high school and enrolled in courses at Lake Forest College.

 In 1999, at age 12, he created the website The Info Network, a user-generated encyclopedia.
-The site won the ArsDigita Prize, given to young people who create "useful, educational, and collaborative" noncommercial websites. and led to early recognition of Swartz's nascent talent in coding.
+The site won the ArsDigita Prize, given to young people who create "useful, educational, and collaborative" noncommercial websites, and led to early recognition of Swartz's nascent talent in coding.
 At age 14, he became a member of the working group that authored the RSS 1.0 web syndication specification.
 A year later, he became involved in the Creative Commons organization.

-In 2004, he enrolled at Stanford University but left the school after his first year.
+In 2004, he enrolled at Stanford University, but left the school after his first year.